 1. Know your profit margins

-Your profit margin (or profitability) is the percentage of revenue that is not spent on business costs.
+Your profit margin (or profitability) is the percentage of revenue that isn’t spent on business costs.
 This cost/revenue ratio demonstrates how well a business is achieving its objective of making money.

 Profit margins are arguably the single most important factor for businesses, especially for those that sell wholesale products.
 This number is an excellent measure of the amount of money you earn, but once you know it, it can also help you set prices, identify goals, and plan ahead.